 Antofagasta´s business district centered around Plaza Colon is surprisingly nice.
 In the center of the plaza looms the tower clock donated by the British in 1911.
 It is said to have a likeness to Big Ben.
 Entering the plaza from the south east is Paseo Peatonal Arturo Prat, where one encounters the Intendencia Regional of Antofagasta (similar to the regional seat), the headquarters for CorreosChile and a lovely buiding housing the Parroquia San José.
 The city has a population of 360,000 and is the largest in northern Chile.
 It is closely linked to mining (predominantly copper) activity, being the closest port to the largest mining area of the country.
 It has the third highest GDP in Chile, though you wouldn´t know it from the average salaries of 180,000 clp per month (about 380 usd).
 It is as expensive or more to live here than the SF bay area, at least in terms of food and daily household items, while less for rent.

 I pressed on from Antofogasta to the interior of Chile near the cordillera, as the Andes are called, a 5 hour bus trip to San Pedro de Aticama.
 Unfortunately, I got very sick on the trip and ended up with a horrific bronchial infection which ended up spreading to my inner ear and sinuses.
-I´m still battling the inner ear infection 3 weeks later and am on antibiotics.
+I´m still battling the inner ear infection 3 weeks later and am on antibiotics and steroids.
 San Pedro is an authentic Aticama town, though there are more gringos than locals wandering the streets, which makes it feel a bit like Disneyland.
 I met 2 interesting guys, both traveling by motorcycle (separately) all over South and North America.
 One of them has written a book about his last around the world trip, something I would like to do as well, though not sure the form it will take.
-I had the opportunity to witness a 2 day ceremony in the village, in honor of Santa Rosa de Lima Peru, baile osado (bear dance) complete with polar bear costumes and dancers wearing an ostrich like bird complete with head and feet that is native to the Aticama.
+I had the opportunity to witness a 2 day ceremony in the village, in honor of Santa Rosa de Lima Peru, baile osado (bear dance) complete with polar bear costumes and dancers wearing an ostrich-like bird complete with head and feet that is native to the Aticama.
 I took lots of photos and was too weak to stand, so I parked myself in the beautiful church and watched the dance and adoration continue inside.
 It was a chance to also see the real community, who came out to honor Santa Rosa.
 I went to the local market and bought a thick syrup made from the seed of the chanar, a local tree.
 There are almost no trees growing in San Pedro, though it is considered an oasis because of the water coming from the San Pedro River.
-Unfortunately, as is true all over the world, mining companies are stealing water from underground, resulting in the community not having enough often for minimal use, let alone enough to support tourism.
+Unfortunately, as is true all over the world, mining companies are stealing water from underground, resulting in the community not having enough often for minimal use, let alone to support tourism.
 I spoke with a local about the problem, and found it was the same situation as was occuring in El Bolson, Argentina, where I sat in on a march to protect local water rights.
 I spent almost a week in San Pedro trying to get better and finally returned to Antofogasta, to sea level, to try to improve.
 After 2 days Claudio and I pressed on to Iquiquique, a zona franca where all the car imports come in to Chile.